Categories

 Historical Background

-Nursing informatics has evolved from simple data management to a complex integration of nursing science, information science, and computer science.
-The field began in the 1960s with the introduction of computers in healthcare and has since grown to include sophisticated data analytics and decision support systems.
+Nursing informatics is not just data collection anymore; it’s a complex mixture of nursing science, information science, and computer science.
+It started with the application of computers in healthcare in the 1960s and has now extended to data-intensive analytics and decision support.

 Modern Developments

-Modern nursing informatics encompasses electronic health records (EHRs), telehealth, mobile health (mHealth), and big data analytics.
-These technologies enable nurses to provide more effective and efficient care, streamline workflows, and enhance communication among healthcare providers.
+Today’s nursing informatics includes electronic health records (EHRs), telehealth, mobile health (mHealth), and big data analytics.
+These technologies allow nurses to provide better and faster care, increase efficiencies, and improve communications between clinicians.

 Data, Information, Knowledge, Wisdom

-- Information: Data organized in a meaningful way.
+• Information: Data is organized in a meaningful way.

 Understanding these concepts is crucial for leveraging informatics in clinical practice.